 This section covers troubleshooting tips and solutions to common issues.
 If the following doesn’t fix your problem, please submit a support request via Codeplay’s community support website.
 We cannot provide any guarantees of support, but we will try to help.
 Please ensure that you are using the most recent stable release of the software before submitting a support request.

-Any issues can also be reported via the oneAPI DPC++ compiler open-source repository.
+Bugs, performance, and feature requests can be reported via the oneAPI DPC++ compiler open-source repository.

 sycl-ls does not list the expected devices within the system: